aptech/docs/docs/lassofit.rst

     // Estimate the model with default settings mdl = lassoFit(y_train, X_train);

 After the above code, *mdl.beta_hat* will be a :math:`6 \times 75` matrix, where each column contains the estimates for a different lambda value.
-The graph below shows the path of the parameter values as the value of lambda changes.

 Continuing with our example, we can make test predictions like this:

 ::